Drag13/react-learning-course-short/README.md

 Presentation: https://drag13.io/react-learning-course-short/5/index.html

-### 6 Lecture: Styling, CSS Modules and Styled Components
+### 6 Lecture: Styling in React - from plain CSS to CSS in JS

 ### 7 Workshop: Forms with React, Formik and Yup